 Most people think of work as something that involves sitting in rush hour traffic to get to a boring office where they sit in a cubicle all day.
 But for the past several years, I’ve been making money while traveling on a boat, and having a blog is one of the ways I’m able to do that.

-Most people think of making money from a blog as having a bunch of ads and affiliate links.
+People also think making money from a blog means having a bunch of ads and affiliate links.
 But it goes way beyond that.
 Having this blog has allowed me to:

 - Receive generous discounts on products for the boat, just by trying them out and writing my honest opinion

 - Get free products, just for putting an ad on my site and posting a few pictures on social media of me using the products

 - Get paid to post other people’s articles on my site

 - Promote my Maggie & Milly shop, where I sell my handmade nautical bracelets

 - Land paid freelancing jobs (web design, book editing, graphic design, etc.)